mynaparrot/plugNmeet-docs/docs/installation.md

 # Installation

 Using [docker](https://docs.docker.com/get-docker/) you can install plugNmeet into any platform.
 We've created an easy to install script which can be used to install all the necessary components in few minutes.
-Please check [plugNmeet-install](https://github.com/mynaparrot/plugNmeet-install) repo.
+The source code can be found in the [plugNmeet-install](https://github.com/mynaparrot/plugNmeet-install) repository.

+In this article, we'll go over how simple it is to set up your own plugNmeet web conferencing system using the plugNmeet installation script and immediately begin video conferencing.

-## Requirements (using automatic script)
+## Requirements

 - You'll need a clean **Ubuntu or Debian** server with a **public IP address**.
 - If your infrastructure is protected by a **firewall**, please first [configure ports & firewall](/docs/firewall.md) before proceeding.
-- Make sure your Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.
+- Ubuntu/Debian server does not come pre-installed with apache or nginx, or else the installation will fail.
 - You'll need 2 subdomains that point to the public IP address of this Ubuntu/Debian server.
-One for plugNmeet main URL (Example: `plugnmeet.example.com`); another for TURN server (Example: `turn.example.com`).
+One for plugNmeet main URL (example: `plugnmeet.example.com`); another for TURN server (example: `turn.example.com`).
 - A valid email address is also required to generate a [Let's Encrypt](https://letsencrypt.org/) SSL certificate.

 **_Note:_** If DNS fails for those 2 domains, the installation will be aborted.

-## Install (using automatic script)
+## Install

 Using SSH, connect to your Ubuntu/Debian server.
 Download and run the installation script as the root user.